 Bairro Alto – The stylish Bairro Alto features healthy sandwiches and salad at a fair price and is highly-touted by fellow travelers.

 De Duivelsberg – This is one place we actually ate – and are glad we did!
-Located outside of Nijmegen on a hilltop in the village of Beek-Ubbergen, the historic De Duivelsberg serves classic fare and is famous for the hearty Dutch-style pancakes.
+Located outside of Nijmegen on a hilltop above the village of Beek-Ubbergen, the historic De Duivelsberg serves classic fare and is famous for the hearty Dutch-style pancakes.

-Top Tip: We provide a few more recommendations for things to eat in Nijmegen in our review of local bars below!
-For the best restaurants in Nijmegen, read fellow traveler reviews on TripAdvisor.
-We absolutely love the food in the Netherlands!
-For our best tips on the best Dutch dishes – from cheese to apple pie and everything in between.
+We provide a few more recommendations for things to eat in Nijmegen in our review of local bars below.
+For more of the best restaurants in Nijmegen, read fellow traveler reviews on TripAdvisor.

 Nijmegen Bars